Digital sovereignty

 Now more than ever, Europe is stressing the importance of using cloud services based in the EU.
 This ensures that personal data is protected within EU data protection laws and in line with EU values.

-Why is digital sovereignty important for businesses?
+Why is digital sovereignty important for business?

 Over the last decade, digital sovereignty has become a key element in digital policy discourses.
 Unsurprisingly, this has had a knock-on effect for businesses.